Gilgel Gibe III Dam

-The Gilgel Gibe III Dam is a 250 m high roller-compacted concrete dam with an associated hydroelectric power plant on the Omo River in Ethiopia.
+The Gilgel Gibe III Dam is a 246 m high roller-compacted concrete dam with an associated hydroelectric power plant on the Omo River in Ethiopia.
 It is located about 62 km west of Sodo in the South Ethiopia Regional State.
-Once fully commissioned, it will be the third largest hydroelectric plant in Africa with a power output of about 1,870 Megawatt (MW), thus more than doubling Ethiopia's total installed capacity from its 2007 level of 814 MW.
+At the time of its full commissioning the dam was the third largest hydroelectric plant in Africa with a power output of about 1,870 Megawatt (MW), thus more than doubling Ethiopia's total installed capacity from its 2007 level of 814 MW.
 The Gibe III dam is part of the Gibe cascade, a series of dams including the existing Gibe I dam (184 MW) and Gibe II power station (420 MW) as well as the planned Gibe IV (1,472 MW) and Gibe V (560 MW) dams.
 The existing dams are owned and operated by the state-owned Ethiopian Electric Power, which is also the client for the Gibe III Dam.

 The US$1.8 billion project began in 2006, electricity generation started in October 2015.
 The remaining generators were operational by 2016.
 The project has experienced serious delays; in May 2012, full commissioning had been scheduled for June 2013.
 The dam was inaugurated by Prime Minister Hailemariam Desalegn on 17 December 2016.

 Local and international environmental groups forecast major negative environmental and social impacts of the dam and criticized the project's environmental and social impact assessment as insufficient.
 Because of this and accusations that the entire approval process for the project was suspect, funding for the full construction cost was not secured, as the African Development Bank delayed a decision about a loan pending a review of the dam's environmental impact by its compliance review and mediation unit.
 This dates back to August 2009 when they accepted a call from NGOs for such a review.
-In August 2010 Ethiopian Prime Minister Meles Zenawi vowed to complete the dam "at any cost", saying the dam's critics "don’t want to see Africa developed; they want us to remain undeveloped and backward to serve their tourists as a museum."
+In August 2010 Ethiopian prime minister Meles Zenawi vowed to complete the dam "at any cost", saying the dam's critics "don’t want to see Africa developed; they want us to remain undeveloped and backward to serve their tourists as a museum."